takafumi-shiraogawa/AQA/README.md

 For the license, please refer to the LICENSE section.
 AQA is also based on PySCF ([pyscf/pyscf](https://github.com/pyscf/pyscf)).
-The license file of PySCF is included in `./aqa/`.
+The license and notice files of PySCF is included in `./aqa/`.

 AQA is still under development and contain bugs.